 Our aim is to raise the profile of this Critically Endangered fish through education and engagement with local schools and communities.

-We are now taking bookings for the summer term.
-Sessions are linked to ‘Living things and their habitats’ and provide a valuable contribution to a range of topics such as Rivers or Climate Change.
+We are taking bookings for the autumn term.
+Sessions are linked to ‘Living things and their habitats’ and provide a valuable contribution to a range of topics such as ‘Rivers‘ or ‘Flow‘.

 It’s fun and it’s free!

 For more information click here.

 To see some of the artwork produced by schools who have participated in the project, check out the Eely Gallery here.

 As well as education sessions, amazing educational resources are available and can be found here.

 Obstacles in rivers are major factors contributing to the dramatic decline of the European Eel but there are huge gaps in our knowledge of where they are and how they impact eel migration.

 We’re working with our fantastic volunteer ObstacEELS surveyors to map obstacles to eel migration across the Mole Catchment.
 The data they collect will enable a strategic approach to future eel projects along the Mole which will improve the river for this critically endangered species.

 The South East Rivers Trust is also looking to deliver a number of guided walks and talks with local community groups in the Mole catchment.